SM owns it, Dollybigmomma rocks the beta, I just write it...

 Dr. Cullen came in and actually sighed in relief, when he saw that it wasn't me in need of help.
 I brushed Edward's hair back from his face, kissing his forehead lightly.
 "Baby, this is Dr. Cullen.
 He's going to help you, okay?
 We need to sit up so he can look at you."

 "Don't leave, please don't leave me," he begged.

-"I'm not; besides, you're in my room, if I left, I'd always come back," I said smiling.
+"I'm not, baby.
+Besides, you're in my room, so if I left, I'd always come back," I said smiling.